 - Temporary asphalt on sidewalks

 As CenterPoint Energy’s authorized contractor, Michels Corporation, is finishing pipeline work for the 2018 season, crews from Q3 Contracting, CenterPoint Energy’s authorized contractor, are restoring the areas affected by Michels Corporation’s work.
 As winter is approaching, Q3 Contracting is beginning to lay down temporary restoration for the hard and soft surfaces.
-In Bloomington, the crews are replacing previously concrete sidewalk panels with temporary asphalt.
-(See image below.)
+In some areas, the crews are replacing previously concrete sidewalk panels with temporary asphalt.
 These panels will receive permanent concrete in spring or summer 2019.

 - Winter erosion control for lawns

 When temperatures aren’t conducive for planting grass, Q3 Contracting will apply winter erosion control called hydromulch (otherwise known as hydroseed).
 The crews apply hydromulch by spraying it onto the affected areas.
 Sometimes the crews place netting with hydromulch to keep the soil together.
 Hydromulch is safe for pets to touch, but CenterPoint Energy recommends leaving it alone until the crews return in the spring.
 (See image below.)
 Permanent soft-surface restoration involves the crews’ placing black dirt and planting grass seed in the affected areas.
 Any holes created by CenterPoint Energy’s crews in boulevards during construction will be backfilled with dirt and sprayed with hydromulch in cold weather.
 In spring, Q3 Contracting will return to place black dirt and grass seed in these areas.